Concordium/concordium-update-proposals/source/CIS/cis-4.rst

 ``CredentialType``
 ^^^^^^^^^^^^^^^^^^

-A short string (up to 256 characters) in the UTF-8 encoding.
+A short string (up to 256 characters) in UTF-8 encoding.
 The string describes the credential type that is used to identify which schema the credential is based on.
 It corresponds to a value of the ``name`` attribute of the credential schema.